Thursday, October 28, 2010

 But hang on a moment - this surely isn't the first time I have heard about Bisphenol A....

 Oh yes, it's all coming back to me.
-It was the Nalgene bottle scare back in 2008 before they took bisphenol A out of their bottles, as reported in a million sites including this one:
+It was the Nalgene bottle scare back in 2008 before they took bisphenol A out of their bottles.

 "This adds additional human evidence that BPA is bad," said De-Kun Li, a reproductive and perinatal epidemiologist at Kaiser Permanente's Division of Research in Oakland, Calif., who conducted the study with funds from the National Institute of Occupational Safety and Health.
 "The general public should probably try to avoid exposure to BPA as much as they can."